fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Improved: Tools usage tracking section uses toggle switches and is titled Usage tracking.
+* Improved: Dashboard Site key card shows a section title.
+* Fixed: Dependent settings such as "Load unminified assets" only show when their parent debug option is enabled.
+* Improved: Address Autocomplete debug section on Tools is titled "Troubleshooting - Address Autocomplete".
+* Added: Locked Address Book Migration card on the Tools settings page when the Address Book add-on is not active.
+* Improved: Fluid Checkout admin menu uses a custom logo icon.
 * Improved: Settings page layout and styles for the vertical sidebar and settings cards.
 * Improved: Settings pages use toggle switches and info tip icons for field descriptions.
 * Improved: Cart, Checkout, Thank You, and Order Pay settings group Trust Symbols & Badges in their own section with a documentation link.